And many more!

 This service and the MDLIVE website is provided exclusively by MDLIVE, and not by Cigna.
 MDLIVE providers are independent practitioners solely responsible for the treatment provided to their patients.
 They are not agents of Cigna.

 * Please note: Some state laws require that a provider can only prescribe medication in certain situations and subject to certain limitations.

 MDLIVE Prescription Policy

 Providers providing consultations for MDLIVE members offer prescriptions for a wide range of products that deliver direct medicinal value.
 These include, but are not limited to, drug classes such as antibiotics and antihistamines.

 It is important to note that MDLIVE is not a drug fulfillment warehouse.
 In the event a provider does prescribe medication, he/she will usually limit the supply to no more than thirty days.
 Patients with chronic illnesses should visit their primary care Providers or other specialists for extended care.
 MDLIVE Providers do not issue prescriptions for substances controlled by the DEA, for non-therapeutic use, and/or those which may be harmful (potential for abuse or addiction).
 For a current list of DEA controlled substances, visit http://www.deadiversion.usdoj.gov/schedules/

-** MDLIVE Services are limited to only video consultations with the ability to prescribe in Idaho.
-In Arkansas, an initial visit must be completed via video.
+** In Arkansas and Idaho; an initial visit must be completed via video.
 After an initial visit, subsequent consultations may be completed via phone.